CarnegieHall/archivesspace-importguide/archivesspace-import.md

 | `cd /path/to/archivesspace`<br/>`./archivesspace.sh`|`cd \path\to\archivesspace`<br/>`archivesspace.bat`|

-You can drag and drop the AS folder from the Applications to the Terminal, instead of write the path to the program.
-The path will automatically appear.
+You can drag and drop the AS folder from the Applications direcotry to the Terminal, instead of typing the path to the program.
+The path will automatically appear after you drag and drop.

 ![Drag and Drop Image](https://github.com/marcolock/archivesspace-importguide/blob/master/images/1%20Drag%20and%20Drop.png)

-It will take a while to run completely the program, and once it’s ready you can access the system by one of these URL links on your internet browser:
+It will take a moment to completely open program, and once it’s ready you can access the system by going to these URL in your Internet browser:

 * http://localhost:8089/ -- the backend
 * http://localhost:8080/ -- the staff interface